hindmasj/my-nifi-cluster/docs/influxdb.md

 * The initial value of the API token did not seem to match what was in the Env file.
 As a workaround I created a real token and copied it into the Env file before I started the Telegraf container.
 Will need to retest this.
 * I should really put the Telegraf file under version control and access it from inside the working directory, not via a local volume.
+* Document a worked example of creating a NiFi query.
+* The bucket name should be NiFi specific.

 ---
 ### [Home (README.md)](../README.md)